gregcotech007/scenic-destinations/README.md

     </tr>
         <tr>
         <td>Homepage Image</td>
         <td>The Homepage is the landing page that user will arrive at on the website.
 It consists of a company logo, links for "Home, Login, Register" at the top.
-It also has 6 posts per page and posts are paginated ontp additiona pages.
+It also has 6 posts per page and posts are paginated onto additional pages.
 It also consists of a footer with external links to social media sites.</td>
     </tr>
     <tr>
         <td>Header</td>